NHSH-MRI-Physics/Scottish-Medium-ACR-Analysis-Framework/README.md

 ### Geometric Accuracy
 ### ACR Method
+The horizontal and vertical size of the phantom is measured on slice 1.
+The diagonal, horizontal and vertical size of the phantom is measured on slice 5.
+These values are then compared with the expected size of the phantom,
 ### MagNET Method (Recomended option)

 ### Ghosting
 A region of interest is placed withn the phantom and 4 further are placed above, below, left and right of the phantom.
 By considering the fraction between the signal in the peripheral regions with that of the centre, the percentage value of ghosting can be deteremined.